jnelssonsmith/oh-deary-me/README.txt

 -l recreate duplicates as soft links to the original -c recreate duplicates as copies of the original

+== TESTS ==
+For convenience I have included a test script that runs all the different combinations of flag for dear and undear and then checks the output against another prepared file that has been created manually.

+You can run the test via:
+$ ./test

+and clean up the test via:
+$ ./clean

 == LIMITATIONS ==
 The program has not been tested for installation (adding dear and undear to your path), so there is not promise that it will work when not accessed by literal path.